harina-h/Weather-Forecasting-App/README.md

 The application uses Django Templates with HTML and CSS to display weather information.

-The interface includes:
+**The interface includes:**

-City search
+-City search
-Current weather information
+-Current weather information
-Weather-condition-based backgrounds
+-Weather-condition-based backgrounds
-Day/night visual effects
+-Day/night visual effects
-Forecast cards
+-Forecast cards
-Temperature and humidity forecast graph
+-Temperature and humidity forecast graph

 Chart.js is used for forecast visualization.

 ## Key Highlights

-Integrated real-time weather API data with machine learning Implemented both classification and regression models Used Random Forest algorithms for weather prediction Built a Django-based interactive web application
-Added dynamic weather backgrounds and animations Visualized forecast results using Chart.js
+-Integrated real-time weather API data with machine learning -Implemented both classification and regression models -Used Random Forest algorithms for weather prediction -Built a Django-based interactive web application -Added dynamic weather backgrounds and animations -Visualized forecast results using Chart.js

 ## Future Improvements

-Save and load trained models instead of retraining for every search Improve forecasting using dedicated time-series models such as LSTM or Prophet Add longer-range weather forecasting
+-Save and load trained models instead of retraining for every search -Improve forecasting using dedicated time-series models such as LSTM or Prophet -Add longer-range weather forecasting
-Add historical weather visualizations
+-Add historical weather visualizations
-Improve model evaluation with additional metrics Deploy the application to a cloud platform
+-Improve model evaluation with additional metrics -Deploy the application to a cloud platform